ayesha-saeed123/riscv-single-cycle-processor/README.md

 # Guidelines
-This repository will contain all the codes written in the coming processor design labs.
+This repository will contain all the codes written in processor design labs.

 ##  Compilation